syedhassaanahmed/syedhassaanahmed.github.io/_posts/2018-04-05-building-single-source-of-truth-using-serverless-and-nosql.markdown

 }
 ```

-We obtained the Cosmos DB product json sent earlier from change feed, then read the list of consumers — *(For simplicity we’ve chosen to store consumer HTTP endpoints as a pipe **|** delimited string in Application Settings.
+We obtained the Cosmos DB product json sent earlier from change feed, then read the list of consumers — *(For simplicity we've chosen to store consumer HTTP endpoints as a pipe **|** delimited string in Application Settings.
 In reality they reside in Table Storage)*.
 After that we create an [ActivityTrigger](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-bindings#activity-triggers) per consumer. `ActivityTrigger` enables us to author stateless functions that can be asynchronously called by orchestrator functions.
 The Azure Functions Scale Controller [automatically scales](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-perf-and-scale#auto-scale) them out by adding VMs (on consumption plan).
-When we call activity functions we can specify a [**retry policy**](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-error-handling#automatic-retry-on-failure) for error-handling (similar to Polly) as we’ve done above with the object `retryOptions`.
+When we call activity functions we can specify a [**retry policy**](https://docs.microsoft.com/en-us/azure/azure-functions/durable-functions-error-handling#automatic-retry-on-failure) for error-handling (similar to Polly) as we've done above with the object `retryOptions`.
 ```cs
 public static async Task CallSendToConsumerActivityAsync(DurableOrchestrationContext ctx,
             RetryOptions retryOptions, string consumerUrl, IEnumerable<string> changedProducts)